Working in the United States

 Note: There are special rule for athletes.
 When professional athletes with O-1 nonimmigrant status are traded from one team to another, employment authorization will continue with the new team for 30 days during which time the new employer must file a new Form I-129.
 The simple act of filing the Form I-129, within this 30-day period, extends the employment authorization at least until the petition is adjudicated.
 If the new employer does not file a new Form I-129 within 30 days of the trade, the athlete loses his or her employment authorization.
 The athlete also loses his or her employment authorization if the new Form I-129 is denied.

-If the employment of an O nonimmigrant beneficiary is terminated for reasons other than voluntary resignation, the employer must pay for the reasonable cost of your return transportation to the O nonimmigrant’s last place of residence before entering into the United States.
+If the employment of an O nonimmigrant beneficiary is terminated for reasons other than voluntary resignation, the employer must pay for the reasonable cost of return transportation to the O nonimmigrant’s last place of residence before entering into the United States.
 If an agent filed the petition for the employer, the agent and the employer are equally responsible for paying these costs.

 O-1 Visa Links